b-tomasz/Simplify-Home-Automation/Documentation/04-update.md

 ssh pi@home-server.local
 ```

-3. On the first connection, you will get a warning, that you're connecting to an unknown Device.
-To confirm that, enter "yes" and confirm by pressing Enter
+3. On the first connection, you will get a warning, that you're connecting to an unknown device.
+To confirm this, enter "yes" and confirm by pressing Enter
-4. Enter your Password and confirm by pressing Enter. **Note: you will not see any input, when you enter your Password**
+4. Enter your Password and confirm by pressing Enter. **Note: you will not see any input, when you enter your password**
-5. If the Connection was successfully, you should see the following line in your command prompt:
+5. If the Connection was successful, you should see the following line in your command prompt:

 ```
 pi@home-server:~ $
 ```

-6. If you connected Successfully to the Raspberry Pi, elevate yourself to superuser using the following command:
+6. If you connected successfully to the Raspberry Pi, elevate yourself to superuser using the following command:
 ```
 sudo su
 ```

 ## Start the Script
-1. Copy the following Code into your Bash Command Line
+1. Copy the following code into your Bash command line
 ```
 cd /tmp; rm install.sh &> /dev/null; wget https://raw.githubusercontent.com/b-tomasz/Simplify-Home-Automation/main/install.sh &> /dev/null; bash install.sh
 ```